evildmp/vurt/articles/twelve-rules.rst

     If you don't follow this rule, **you are guaranteed not to succeed.**

 **You must answer every single question you're asked**, as best you can.
-And you must ask the question you were *actually* asked, not the one you wanted to be asked, or think you should have been asked.
+And you must answer the question you were *actually* asked, not the one you wanted to be asked, or think you should have been asked.

 What if...